OrdinaryMagician/saya_m/README.md

 Expands the ammo storage of your backpack.
 As a civilian, you don't get any spare ammo from this, and you can only upgrade four times.
 Note also that the expansion only affects the backpack they were used with, so make sure you recover your stuff on death or you'll lose that extra storage.

+### Zar Bomb *[Blursphere]*

+*"Jesus fucking christ, Misa...
+This is too hardcore."*

+A potent magic grenade for adventurers.
+Very useful in a pinch, just make sure to not get too close.
+If it looks familiar, that's because this is the design **Saya** copied for the **Safety Tether**.
+As a matter of fact, they have a lot more in common than you might expect.

+These aren't really a usable item so much as something accessed through a **"Quick Grenade"** button, though.

 ### Maximum Bepis *[Berserk]*

 *"Good god, you can really TASTE the bepis."*